altzero/node-mongo-heroku/README.md

-# node.js postgres starter app
+# node.js mongo starter app

 A barebones Node.js app using [Express 4](http://expressjs.com/) that runs on heroku.